Shuka: Life

 The Mahabharata also recounts how Shuka was sent by Vyasa for training to King Janaka, who was considered to be a Jivanmukta or one who is liberated while still in a body.
 Shuka studied under the guru of the gods (Brihaspati) and Vyasa.
 Shuka asked Janaka about the way to liberation, with Janaka recommending the traditional progression of the four ashramas, which included the householder stage.
 After expressing contempt for the householder's life, Shuka questioned Janaka about the real need for following the householder's path.
 Seeing Shuka's advanced state of realization, Janaka told him that there was no need in his case.

 Stories recount how Shuka surpassed his father in spiritual attainment.
 Once, when following his son, Vyasa encountered a group of celestial nymphs who were bathing.
-Shuka's purity was such that the nymphs did not consider him to be a distraction, even though he was naked, but covered themselves when faced with his father.
-Shuka is sometimes portrayed as wandering about naked, due to his complete lack of self-consciousness.
+Shuka's purity was such that the nymphs did not consider him to be a distraction, even though they were naked, but covered themselves when faced with his father.
+Shuka is sometimes portrayed as wandering about naked, due to his complete lack of body consciousness.